My Car Key Won’t Turn the Ignition – What Can I do?

 Nearly everything in this article applies to car door lock cylinders as well.
 So if you are having these issues with your door locks, read on.

-Why Won’t My Key Turn the Ignition?
+Why Doesn’t My Key Turn in the Ignition?

 There are several reasons why the key may have stopped turning the ignition.